yanglei99/acmeair-nodejs/README.md

 CLOUDANT_URL||Cloudant database URL.
 Take precedence over other settings CASSANDRA_CP||Cassandra Contact Points.
 Take precedence over other settings CASSANDRA_KS||Cassandra keyspace.
-Take precedence over other settings ZIPKIN_ENABLE||when set to true, it will enable ZipKin integration ZIPKIN_HOST|| zipkin collector scribe host.
+Take precedence over other settings ENABLE_ZIPKIN||when set to true, it will enable ZipKin integration ZIPKIN_HOST|| zipkin collector scribe host.
 Take precedence over other settings ZIPKIN_PORT|| zipkin collector scribe port.
-Take precedence over other settings ENABLE_SWAGGER||when set to true, it will enable Swagger API exploring
+Take precedence over other settings ENABLE_SWAGGER||when set to true, it will enable Swagger API exploring.
+The swagger-ui is at host:port/v1

 ### Configuration for Runtime